z4kn4fein/stashbox/docs/docs/guides/scopes.md

 You can create a scope from the container by calling its `.BeginScope()` method.

-Scopes can be **nested**, which means you can begin sub-scopes from existing ones with their `.BeginScope()` method.
+Scopes can be **nested**, which means you can create sub-scopes from existing ones with their `.BeginScope()` method.

 Scoped service instances are not shared across parent and sub-scope relations.

-Nested scopes can be **attached to their parent's lifetime**, which means when the parent gets disposed all child scopes attached to it will be disposed.
+Nested scopes can be **attached to their parent's lifetime**, which means when a parent gets disposed all child scopes attached to it will be disposed.

-Scopes are `IDisposable`; they track all `IDisposable` instances they resolved, so calling their `Dispose()` method or wrapping them in `using` statements is a crucial part of their service's lifetime management.
+Scopes are `IDisposable`; they track all `IDisposable` instances they resolved.
+Calling their `Dispose()` method or wrapping them in `using` statements is a crucial part of their service's lifetime management.

 </div>
 <div>